 Aroma: Honey aroma should dominate, which may be sweet and may express the aroma of flower nectar.
 Aromas produced during fermentation, such as fruity esters and alcohol, may also be present.
+The harmony of honey aroma and fermentation aroma should be pleasant and in balance.

 Appearance: Clarity may be good to brilliant.
 Carbonated examples will show active evidence of dissolved gas but no head is expected.
 Color may range from pale straw to deep amber.
+Stronger versions will show signs of body such as legs or meniscus.

 Flavor: The flavor of honey should be featured and may include residual sweetness.
-Any additives, such as acidity or tannin, should enhance the honey flavor and lend balance to the overall character of the mead.
+Any additives, such as acidity or tannin, should enhance the honey flavor and lend balance to the overall character of the mead and not be harsh or astringent.
+Artificial, chemical, harsh, phenolic or bitter flavors are defects.
+Higher carbonation (if present) enhances the acidity and gives a "bite" to the finish.
+The aftertaste should be evaluated; longer finishes are generally most desirable.
+A multi-faceted flavor, also known as complexity or depth, is a positive attribute.

 Mouthfeel: Smooth texture.
 Most will be wine-like, with the warming presence of alcohol and sense of medium body.
 Sensations of a cloying or astringent character should be avoided.
+Body generally increases with stronger and/or sweeter meads, and decreases with lower gravity and/or drier meads.
+Sensations of body should not be accompanied by an overwhelmingly cloying sweetness (even in sweet meads).
+A very thin or watery body is likewise undesirable.
+Acidity and tannin help balance the overall honey, sweetness and alcohol presentation.